 The cost of incontinence supplies can cut heavily into the monthly budget.
-A popular request from families and caregivers is for "value priced" briefs or underwear styles that reduce out-of-pocket expense AND that keep the user dry while still offering a bounty of features.
+A popular request froTm families and caregivers is for "value priced" briefs or underwear styles that reduce out-of-pocket expense AND that keep the user dry while still offering a bounty of features.
 Families buying for loved ones in assisted living facilities especially look for an upgrade from institutional incontinence products that are otherwise offered by the facility.
-We set the threshold for "value" at under $1 per diaper (at a usage rate of 4 to 6 diapers per day, the out-of-pocket differential between a "good" value diaper and the most expensive Drugstore/Massmart diaper can be over $150/month).
+We set the threshold for "value" at under $1 per diaper (at a usage rate of 4 to 6 diapers per day, the out-of-pocket differential between "good" value adult diapers and the most expensive Drugstore/Massmart diaper can be over $150/month).
 Keep in mind that it's important to balance price with absorbency, fit, activity level, comfort and style choices, such as pull-up vs. brief.
 With severe and overnight incontinence, or bowel incontinence, top-rated absorbent diapers are a better option.

 The following are our latest Parentgiving Picks for Every Day Value Diapers (brief or underwear):